 You can also use this option through the keyboard shortcuts.
 Just press Shift+Alt+M for Windows and Shift+Option+M for Mac.
 For example, create a Photoshop document with two layers.
 On the top layer is an image of a mime artist that has a lot of white or light shading pixels.
 Another layer that is at the bottom layer is a close up picture of a flower.

-Now, when you will convert the blending modes to Multiply, the entirety of the white pixels is taken out.
+Now, when you will convert it to Multiply, the entirety of the white pixels is taken out.
 So you can see underneath that line the dim pixels in the meme artist’s face and in the folds of his outfit are retained.
 These dark pixels appear darker as well.

-This is the beginner’s level guide to use Photoshop Blending Modes.
+This is the beginner’s level guide to use Photoshop Blend Mode.
 The most ideal way to learn blending modes is to work practically and try all the different effects in your photo.
 In this way, you can explore new design ideas.
 There are different blend modes in photoshop such as light blend mode, screen blend mode, multiply blend mode, overlay blend mode, hard light blend mode, color blend mode, normal blend mode, luminosity blend mode, hue blend mode, saturation blend mode & light blending mode that you can use for linear dodge, linear burn, darken blend, color burn, blend color, color dodge & others.